anonimushackab/basi2/README.md

-# Newspaper
+# Events

 ## Idea

-This project is a backend written in Java that simulates a database where a newspaper can insert articles and publications, and users can purchase those publications.
+This project is a backend written in Java that simulates a database where an event (for example: a concert, a theater event etc...) can be inserted deleted and so on.
+Each event can be assigned a participant.

 # How to use